FlorisHendriks/eduVPN-provisioning/README.md

 * [Git installed](https://git-scm.com/download/win)
 * [Windows configuration designer installed](https://www.microsoft.com/nl-nl/p/windows-configuration-designer/9nblggh4tx22?rtc=1#activetab=pivot:overviewtab)
 * [Download a WireGuard msi](https://download.wireguard.com/windows-client/)
-* A Windows client with Windows 10/11 connected to a network that is able to communicate with Active Directory
+* A Windows device with Windows 10/11 connected to a network that is able to communicate with Active Directory

 Here we create a Provisioning Package ([PPKG](https://docs.microsoft.com/en-us/windows/configuration/provisioning-packages/provisioning-packages)) file with Windows Configuration Designer.
 With the PPKG we can join Active Directory, install Wireguard and run a script that sets up eduVPN as a system VPN.